TakeoutTech/API/docs/readme.rst

 OAuth 2.0 is a protocol that allows your application to request authorization for access to granted services.

-POST ``/auth/token``
+POST ``/api/auth/token``

 * client_id = [the_client_id]
 * client_secret = [the_client_secret]
 * grant_type = password

-A bearer token will be returned, this token must be passed along with all the requests to the TakeoutTech API methods.
+A bearer token will be returned, this token must be passed along with every request to the TakeoutTech API endpoints.

 **Step 2: Accessing a Service**